 - Special Tools (affiliate links): Pastry Blender, Rolling Pin, Pie Dish (this is my favorite), Parchment Paper, Pie Weights (2 packs is enough), Pastry Brush, Pie Crust Shield

 - Pie Crust: Both linked pie crust recipes make 2 crusts.
 You only need 1 crust for this pie, so freeze the 2nd half for another use.
 If using store-bought pie dough, you still need to partially blind-bake it (steps 2, 3, and 4).
-If desired, you can use a graham cracker crust or the Oreo cookie crust from this cookies & cream pie instead of traditional pie crust.
+If desired, you can use a graham cracker crust or an Oreo crust instead of traditional pie crust.
 Press either firmly into the bottom and up the sides of a 9-inch un-greased pie dish.
-Pre-bake at 350°F (177°C) for 10 minutes before continuing with step 6.
-No need for pie weights if using a cookie crust.
+No need to pre-bake either.

 - Skip the Nuts: Feel free to leave out the walnuts.
 If you leave out the walnuts, use 1 cup (180g) chocolate chips.
 (1 and 1/2 cups of chocolate chips made the brownie pie almost TOO rich!)

 Keywords: brownie pie

 Roll out your chilled pie dough and tuck it into your pie dish.
 Fold the excess dough edges back into the center of the pie and meld with your fingers to make a nice rim.